-The information provided by the Visual Target ID may be different than the detector's Audio Feedback because the visual and audio systems are independent of one another.
-The internal signals and algorithms controlling the Visual and Audio output are different.
+The visual ID and the discriminator are independent systems which analyze different sets of signals.
 Therefore what you hear, or do not hear, provides additional information regarding target ID.
 For instance, if discrimination is set at 12, and most sweeps result in no visual target ID, the target is most likely iron even though the majority of the ID numbers will be greater than 12.